 The Los Angeles Angels and Joe Maddon agreed to terms on a contract to make him the team’s next manager.

-Maddon since spent nine seasons with the Rays and five more with Chicago, including winning a World Series title with the Cubs in 2016.
-He has a career record of 1,252-1,068.
+Maddon spent nine seasons in Tampa Bay and five more as manager in Chicago, including winning a World Series title with the Cubs in 2016.
+He has a career managerial record of 1,252-1,068.

 —After Game 4 of the American League Championship Series was rained out on Wednesday, the Houston Astros and the host New York Yankees announced their starters for the next contest.

 Houston’s Zack Greinke will oppose New York’s Masahiro Tanaka on Thursday.
 The right-handers previously were due to pitch Game 5, which has now moved back to Friday.
 Both teams were planning to have “bullpen games” in Game 4 prior to the postponement.